ScottBurden/capstone/README.md

 For this set up, assignments were requested from an API for poems [PoetryDB](https://poetrydb.org/index.html)

 ### Technology stack:
-database - PostgresQL.
+database - PostgresQL

-server - python Flask, also deployed on Heroku.
+server - python Flask, also deployed on Heroku

-Code includes Jinja templates, WTForms to prevent cross site request forgery, Bcrypt for authentication and secure storage of hashed passwords, no plaintext.
+Code includes Jinja templates, WTForms to prevent cross site request forgery, Bcrypt for authentication and secure storage of hashed passwords, no plaintext

-SQLAlchemy for managing database from Flask.
+SQLAlchemy for managing database from Flask

-CSS Bootstrap.
+CSS Bootstrap

 Testing coverage includes db models, routes, view functions, and authorization.